Rational Solutions of Painlev\'e V from Hankel Determinants and the Asymptotics of Their Pole Locations: Conclusion

 \section{Conclusion}

-In this paper we have considered the particular scaling where we send $n\to\infty$ and rescale only the independent variable $t = ns$ \eqref{42}.
-However, as evidenced also in Fig. \ref{Figone}, if $ {\bnull \rho}$ or $ {\bnull K}$ or both are large relative to $n$, the approximation needs to be modified.
+In this paper, we have considered the particular scaling where we send $n\to\infty$ and rescale only the independent variable $t = ns$ \eqref{42}.
+However, as evidenced also in Figure~\ref{Figone}, if $ {\rho}$ or $ {K}$ or both are large relative to $n$, the approximation needs to be modified.
+If we let $ {\rho} = n \varrho$, $ {K} = n \varkappa$, then we would need to construct a different $g$-function where $\theta$ in~\eqref{42} is replaced by